top of page

 About halfway, you’ll reach the abandoned village of Samaria, a perfect spot for a rest.
 If you’re lucky, you might even spot a Cretan wild goat (Kri-Kri) wandering by.

-The ancient village of Samaria
+The ancient village of Samaria, Crete, Greece

 Part 3 is the most dramatic, taking you through the open and exposed section of the gorge.
 The scenery here is breathtaking, with towering cliffs on both sides.
 The trail is mostly flat but slightly more challenging due to rocks underfoot — though still clearly marked and manageable.

-The exit 'gate' of the gorge
+The exit 'Gate' of the Samaria Gorge, Crete

 Part 4 starts as you exit the gorge through its famous "Gates" (the narrowest point).
 From there, you continue walking toward the southern exit, where you can enjoy a refreshing juice, beer, or coffee at a small stand.